Whether it’s a cleansing detox programme or an anti-stress retreat, treat yourself to a break tailored to your precise problem area.

 In addition to the classic Energy Body Balance (Abhyanga) full-body massage, we offer special massages for the feet, face or back.
 Massages with two therapists are particularly soothing, as is the aromatic herbal compress massage, which is healing and brings inspiration to body and mind.

-Other non-Ayurvedic treatments are also available at the Mandira Styria, for example, lymphatic drainage and reflexology massages.
+Other non-Ayurvedic treatments that are available at the Ayurveda Resort Mandira include lymphatic drainage and reflexology massages.

 Ayurveda considers eating to be far from a mundane, everyday activity – but rather an integral part of every treatment plan.
 The right food cleanses and strengthens the body and harmonises the vital energies.
 Dishes are always tailored to your personal constitutional type: for instance, the nutritional needs of Vata types are quite dissimilar to those of Kapha types.